-If your establishment is retailing end product ( already packaged and labeled) to customers, your facility will fall under the "Kratom Retail Food Establishment".
+- If your establishment is retailing an end product (already packaged and labeled) to customers, your facility will fall under the "Kratom Retail Food Establishment".

-If your establishment is extracting, mixing, formulating, white labeling, or holding Kratom product your facility will fall under the "Kratom Food Establishment".
+- If your establishment is extracting, mixing, formulating, white labeling, or holding Kratom products your facility will fall under the "Kratom manufacturing Food Establishment".

 Registering Kratom Retail Food Establishment in the following steps:

-Once approved as a Kratom retail food establishment a bill will be sent for payment.
+- Once approved as a Kratom retail food establishment an invoice will be sent via email for payment.